manu-fwi/gps-ada/README.md

 Known bugs:

-    For now the SD backup feature does not work
+    Every thing needs more testing: but most notably the SD backup features, the power saving feature (deep sleep)
+    Missing feature: turn the LCD completely off to save power.
     No description of the physical circuit (wiring etc...)
 Be patient ;-)